lizanalab/carcedo2026NetworkClocks/README.md

 # A network approach to DNA methylation clocks

-Code and analysis for **"A network approach to DNA methylation clocks"**, Carcedo et al., 2026.
+Code and analysis for **"A network approach to DNA methylation clocks"**, A. Carcedo et al., 2026.

 This repository implements a network-based epigenetic age clock built on DNA methylation data.
 CpG sites pre-filtered by their Spearman correlation with age are organised into a correlation network, Infomap-clustered into modules, and used to train two complementary clock variants (a Ridge regression on per-module-sampled CpGs and a PCA clock on whole modules), benchmarked against five published reference clocks (Horvath, Hannum, AltumAge, Skin & Blood, Han) on three external EPIC cohorts.